 • Fair Share (of resources and abundance).

-I thought I was climate change aware but a research project for my Certificate IV Permaculture study via Tafe NSW Digital online studies asking me to share three resources useful to either explain or give more information about climate change, two of which, below, I’m long familiar with but the third led me to David Attenborough – Climate Change: The Facts, a documentary, which led to further viewing… Climate Change: The Evidence.
+I thought I was climate change aware but a research project for my Certificate IV Permaculture via Tafe NSW and the National Environment Centre flexible online learning asking me to share three resources useful to either explain or give more information about climate change, two of which, below, I’m long familiar with but the third led me to David Attenborough – Climate Change: The Facts, a documentary, which led to further viewing… Climate Change: The Evidence.